 We consider on a quarterly basis whether indicators of impairment of long-lived assets are present.
 These indicators include, but are not limited to, negative gross margins, decreases in the average selling price above 5% and increases in input costs above 5% related to the individual projects in each operating segment.
-The provisions of SFAS 144, "Accounting for the Impairment or Disposal of Long-Lived Assets", as codified in ASC 360, "Property, Plant and Equipment" ("ASC 360"), require that a two-step impairment test be performed on long-lived assets.
+The provisions of ASC 360, "Property, Plant and Equipment", require that a two-step impairment test be performed on long-lived assets.
 In the first step, we test for recoverability of the assets by determining whether the estimated undiscounted cash flows attributable to the assets in question are less than their carrying value.
-If the estimated undiscounted reperform further testing.
+If the estimated undiscounted cash flows are greater than the carrying value, the long-lived assets are considered not impaired and we are not required to perform further testing.
 If the estimated undiscounted cash flows are less than the carrying value, we must perform the second step of the impairment test, which is to recognize an impairment loss based on the excess of the carrying amount of the assets over their respective fair values, if any.
 Our determination of fair value requires discounting the estimated cash flows for a project at a rate commensurate with the inherent risk associated with the related assets and estimated cash flows.